The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 English

 Dr. Dondero is experienced in the treatment of a wide variety of rheumatic autoimmune diseases ranging from rheumatoid arthritis, psoriatic arthritis, lupus and dermatomyositis, to gout and osteoarthritis.
 She believes that the best treatment for patients comes from a collaborative approach, both with the multispecialty physicians required in the treatment of autoimmune diseases and by empowering patients with the knowledge needed to become partners in their own care and recovery.
 Dr. Dondero is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Rheumatoid Arthritis (RA), Psoriatic Arthritis, Psoriasis, and Sjogren Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Rheumatoid Arthritis (RA), Psoriatic Arthritis, Psoriasis, and Sjogren Syndrome.
+Dr. Dondero is board certified in American Board Of Internal Medicine and American Board Of IM/Rheumatology.

 Experienced in Light Chain Deposition Disease (LCDD)